graevy/graevy.github.io/content/posts/roms.md

 You'll lose all data on your phone if we proceed.
 This is the scary step, too.
 Are you emotionally prepared for that?

 Every rom has a different MO for flashing, and you need to find your rom's installation guide ([Lineage [device specific]](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/)).
 Some might use first-party tools like samsung Odin, many (including Lineage) specifically flash the recovery partition and then `adb sideload` a `.zip` for the recovery partition to use.
-The problem is that there are many different partitions you might have to flash, and any mistake has big consequences:
+The problem is that there are many different partitions you might have to flash or wipe:
+- Some will flash `boot`, the partition your phone is booted into right now. ***`A bad bootloader flash is how you brick a phone.`***; the bootloader can rescue all other partitions (via `fastboot flash`).
-- `system` stores our rom.
-A bad flash here will probably boot-loop your phone, nothing serious.
+- `system` stores most of what constitutes our rom.
+A bad flash here will probably boot-loop your phone
+- `data` stores our user data; installed apps, settings, etc.
+- `cache`[^14] can be wiped safely
-- `radio` is our modem, and some roms will want to flash that partition.
-I suspect your kernel would be upset with a bad radio partition
+- `radio`: some roms will want to flash it.
 - `recovery` is the partition that helps you rebuild your phone when it breaks; some roms will flash it.
-Breaking this doesn't matter much because you can recover from your bootloader/pc (via `fastboot flash`).
 I highly recommend [TWRP](https://twrp.me/Devices/), though you should clarify the version you want to flash plays well with your rom (don't use it with the secure Pixel roms).
-- Some will flash `bootloader`, the partition your phone is booted into right now. ***`A bad bootloader flash is how you brick a phone.`***; the bootloader can rescue all other partitions.
-- `kernel` usually has its own partition, but a popular ROM isn't usually going to require a custom linux kernel.
-A bad kernel won't brick your phone, but you'll probably boot-loop or crash frequently.
+- `kernel`: user-friendly roms aren't usually going to require a custom linux kernel.
+The wrong kernel won't brick your phone, but you'll probably boot-loop or crash frequently.

-You can backup a partition using `dd`, e.g. `adb shell dd if=/dev/find/your/phone/blockdevice/path/<partition> | adb exec-out dd of=<partition>.img`
+You can backup a partition using `dd`, e.g. `adb shell su -c dd if=/dev/find/your/phone/blockdevice/path/<partition> > <partition>.img` to your pc.

 Pretty much every ROM installation goes like this:
 - OEM unlocking and USB debugging (as root if the toggle is available) need to be enabled as per the `OEM Unlocking` section above
-- `fastboot flashing unlock` is another safeguard, and ***`also the phone data wipe`***.
+- `fastboot flashing unlock` is another safeguard, and ***`also the data partition wipe`***.
 - `fastboot flash <partition> <uncompressed file>` flashes a specific partition.
 Most ROMs will bundle this in a script of some kind, for aforementioned "don't brick your phone" reasons.
 After flashing a few partitions in your guide, you'll be done.

 So why all the disclaimers?
 It's very easy to get the wrong firmware (things-to-flash) for your phone.
-My Pixel 5 has the single `redfin` release, which is nice and easy to remember.
 There are 15 different model numbers for my LG V20, some of which overlap, and some of which don't.
-Flashing `LG V20 H918` instead of `LG V20 H915` firmware could potentially brick a phone.
+Blindly flashing `LG V20 H918` instead of `LG V20 H915` firmware could potentially brick a phone!

 ### Re-lock your bootloader?